Susan Banducci

 Susan Ann Banducci, FBA (born 1966) is an American political scientist and academic.
-Since 2010, she has been Professor of Politics at the University of Exeter, United Kingdom.
+Since 2010, she has been Professor of Politics at the University of Exeter, United Kingdom; in 2024 she is Professor of Politics and Turing Fellow at Exeter.
 Her research focuses on inequalities in political participation, particularly gender.

 She previously taught at Oregon State University and Texas Tech University, and was a researcher at the University of Waikato, the University of Amsterdam and the University of Twente.

 Banducci was awarded a Doctor of Philosophy (PhD) degree in political science by University of California, Santa Barbara in 1995.
 Her doctoral thesis was titled "Voter confusion and voter rationality: The use of counter-propositions in direct legislation elections", and her doctoral advisor was Eric R.A.N.
 Smith.

+She is the Principal Investigator of TWICEASGOOD, which looks at the experience of women candidates on the campaign trail.

 In 2022, Banducci was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

+In 2024 she became one of several 125th Anniversary Chairs at the University of Birmingham.

+At the end of 2024, her publications had an h-index rating of 35.